handsomegui/electrum/README.rst

 Mac OS X / macOS
 --------

 Requires python3.5+, pyqt5, protoc, gettext, pycurl, pyqt5-devtools, and possibly other packages.
-Use MacPorts or Brew to install these (tested on MacPorts).
+These instructions and support scripts presume you are using MacPorts.
+Brew-based building is left as an exercise for the reader. ;)

 Compile the icons file for Qt (make sure pyrcc5 is installed)::